Maria San Filippo

 Maria San Filippo is an American author and educator.
-Her first book, The B Word, won the Lambda Literary Award for Bisexual Nonfiction.
-She is also an associate professor at Emerson College.
+Her first book, The B Word, won the Lambda Literary Award for Bisexual Nonfiction; she also won the 2023 award for Appropriate Behavior.

+San Filippo is also an associate professor at Emerson College.

 Education

 San Filippo attended the London School of Economics before receiving a bachelor of arts in Film Studies and Political from Wellesley College.
 She went on to receive a master of arts fin Cinema Studies from New York University, and Ph.D. in Cinema and Media Studies from the University of California, Los Angeles.

 In the 2020–21 school year, San Filippo was a U.S. Fulbright Scholar at the University of Innsbruck, Austria.